Genivia/ugrep/README.md

     -i, --ignore-case
             Perform case insensitive matching.
 By default, ugrep is case sensitive.
-This option applies to ASCII letters only.
+By default, this option applies to ASCII letters only.
+            Use options -P and -i for Unicode case insensitive matching.
     -j, --smart-case
-            Perform case insensitive matching unless a pattern contains an upper case letter.
-This option applies to ASCII letters only.
+            Perform case insensitive matching like option -i, unless a pattern is specified with a literal ASCII upper case letter.

 To match `todo` in `myfile.cpp` regardless of case: